 Fixed-Frame Portable Outdoor Movie Screen Method

 My preferred option would be a fixed-frame outdoor movie screen DIY kit.
 There are many different products on the market.
-I have my preferred brand which I will talk about after the pros and cons to using these fixed-frame kit screens.
+I have my preferred brand which I will talk about after the pros and cons of using these fixed-frame kit screens.

 - The kits are quick and easy to assemble